pawelpiwowarski/Diffusart-pytorch/readme.md

 ## 1. About the project

-The project's goal is to develop a neural network, that given an black and white sketch of an image, and some partial information about the image, can generate a full color image.
+The project's goal is to develop a neural network that, given a black and white A sketch of an image and some partial information about the image can generate a full-colour image.

 <div style="text-align: center;">
   <img src="./examples/training_triplet.png" height="500px" width="500px" />